Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 $$ LER = 100\times\frac{S+D+I}{N} $$

-where N is the total number of letters.
+where $N$ is the total number of letters.
 The value in the above example would then be 33%.

 It is clear that word error rate is thus much more strict than letter